rishadsanian/jungle-rails/README.md

 # Jungle

 A mini e-commerce application project setup to simulate real world on the job experience.
-This is an app built with Ruby on Rails and has used RSpec and Cypress for Testing.
+This is an app built with Ruby on Rails and has uses RSpec and Cypress for Testing.

 ## Implemented Project Requirements